jonahpears/Erlang-on-TOAST/README.md

 - add sample `configuration presets` for monitors (verify only, enforce light, enforce strong)
 - update readme properly
 - smooth out session instantiation, using `tpri_session`
-- add delay protocol atom
+- add functionality for delay and timers
+- look into using parse_transform to swap out certain functions for the ones in stub.hrl

 ## 1. Getting started guide